The bank flexed its SRI muscles further, and is divesting from tobacco-related assets that it may hold.

 Explaining its latest decision, BNP Paribas Asset Management cited public health concerns and economic costs linked to tobacco.
 It quoted data from the World Health Organisation, putting the global costs of tobacco at more than $1 trillion a year.

 As at the time of writing, about 180 countries have signed the World Health Organisation’s Framework Convention on Tobacco Control, which aims to cut consumption by 30 per cent by 2025 through new regulations and tax increases that will make tobacco less affordable.
 Last November, the BNP Paribas Group announced its decision to cease financing and investment activities related to tobacco companies.

 “We recognise the important role that long term capital plays in tackling major global issues and with an increasing number of asset owners, insurers and pension funds excluding tobacco from their investments, we are taking into account growing international concerns about the risks posed by tobacco,” Frederic Janbon, chief executive of BNP Paribas Asset Management, said.

 Public policy around tobacco in many countries, such as the US and European Union, has seen widespread bans on smoking in public places, requirements on tobacco firms to clearly label health warnings on merchandise, as well as heavy taxes and bans on advertising.
 In Australia, the country recently forced suppliers to put cigarettes in plain packages without brands.
-This week, a research study found that 59 per cent of Australians (eight out of 10) don’t think plain packaging is effective in curbing use.
+This week, a research study found that a majority of Australians (eight out of 10) don’t think plain packaging is effective in curbing use.
 The survey was conducted by Japan Tobacco International among 2,097 Australian citizens.